 In the deposit area, the San Juan de Lachas Formation comprises argillic to propylitic altered andesitic to locally basaltic-andesitic volcaniclastic breccias, forming a thick, poorly differentiated sequence.
 The breccias vary from coarse lithic tuffs to finer lapilli and crystal tuffs that dip gently NE.
 The breccias are strongly fractured in proximity to intrusives.

-Several intrusive phases are evident in the deposit area, the most prominent of which is a 5 x 2 km diorite porphyry stock that outcrops extensively north of the deposit, but forms discrete, high-level apophyses penetrating andesitic volcaniclastic rocks in the south, straddling Alpala.
-A dacite porphyry intrusion is mapped at central Alpala, possibly a phase of a tonalite porphyry encountered at depth (Coote, 2014), whilst quartz-diorite and microdiorite are the dominant intrusive types, all of which exhibit porphyry-style alteration and stockwork veining.
-An ~5 x up to 400 m wide, late-mineral, NNW trending hornblende-rich diorite occurs to the north of the main Alpala porphyry system.
+According to Rohrlach et al. (2015), several intrusive phases are evident in the area surrounding the deposit, the most prominent of which is a 5 x 2 km diorite porphyry stock that outcrops extensively to the north of Alpala, but forms discrete, high-level apophyses occurring as dykes and stocks penetrating the andesitic volcaniclastic country rocks in the south, straddling Alpala.
+The exposed stocks range from dioritic to quartz dioritic to dacitic in composition (Rohrlach et al., 2015; Coote, 2014).
+Quartz-diorite and microdiorite to tonalite are the dominant intrusive types, all of which exhibit porphyry-style alteration and stockwork veining in the Alpala deposit.
+An ~5 up to 400 m wide by ~3 km long, late-mineral, NNW trending hornblende-rich diorite occurs to the north of the main Alpala porphyry system.
 Younger, probable Quaternary age perched conglomerates cover the host rocks north of Alpala.

 Mineralisation and Alteration